delftdata/espa-autoscaling/results/st2/final_results/README.md

 Continued execution of run-6a-parallel only with explicit disk assignment of 20gb to each node.
 The experiment performed 4 correct runs after failing to clean up a persitent volume due to an improperly closing pod. hooping this was just a temporary failure, after clean-up, execution was resumed in run-6c-parallel.

+### run-6c-parallel
+After cleaning up the persistent problem resulting in improper experiment execution in run-6b-parallel, run-6c-parallel was started.
+Run-6c-parallel was eventually ended due to a repeating problem of the Kafka brokers taking up too much disk space.
+After investigation, the problem was solved and run-6d-parallel was started to resume exeuction.

+### run-6d-parallel
+Run-6d-parallel finished executing on 05/10/2022 and therby finished the remaining experiments excluding HPA.
+Just as run-6a-parallel, run-6b-parallel and run-6c-parallel this run was performed with a parallelsim of 1 experiment a time.